 Junior High School Science Teacher

-Volunteers in science teach integrated science made up topics in biology, physics, chemistry and agricultural science.
+Junior High School Science Teachers teach integrated science with topics in biology, physics, chemistry and agricultural science.
 Science Volunteers also integrate health education and environmental education in their classrooms.
 In addition to classroom teaching, they engage in other school and community activities like after-school programs, youth clubs, and library development.
 Junior High School Science Teachers will teach at the junior high school level (equivalent to USA grades 7-9).

 Teachers teach on average 24 periods per week.
 Each period lasts 40 minutes and each grade is expected to receive an average of 45 periods of instruction a week covering all subjects (nine periods a day for all subjects).
 Class sizes range from about 20 students to 45 or more.
 Students' ages can range from 12 to 23 years old.

 Peace Corps Ghana promotes gender awareness and girls’ education and empowerment.
 You will receive training on gender challenges in your country and you will have the opportunity to implement gender-related activities that are contextually appropriate.
 During your service, you will look for ways to work with community members to promote gender-equitable norms and increase girls’ sense of agency while remaining respectful of Ghanaian culture and norms.
 As part of your work, you will also report on these efforts and their impact.

 • Bachelor of Arts/Bachelor of Science degree in Secondary Education with concentration in any science